nhuamani/portfolio-personal/README.md

 # Kanori - Personal Portafolio

-Kanori is a landing page of a personal portfolio, used to create a personal brand.
+Kanory is a landing page of a personal portfolio, used to create a personal brand.

 ## Features: